phpenv/phpenv/README.md

 My name is phpenv.
 I was designed for humans, to help simplify the management of multiple PHP custom build installations.

-I was originally inspired by the outstanding work of both the projects which you already know and love with a whole bunch of PHP centric additions to help you build your first release, simplify managing and working with diffirent releases and keep you building new release after new release like there's nothing to it.
+I was originally inspired by the outstanding work of [rbenv][rbenv-url] and [ruby-build][ruby-build-url] with a whole bunch of PHP centric additions to help you build your first release, simplify managing and working with diffirent releases and keep you building new release after new release like there's nothing to it.